artemave/REST-assured/README.markdown

 ### Redirects

-It is sometimes desirable to only double certain calls whilst letting others through to the 'real' services.
+It is sometimes desirable to only double certain calls while letting others through to the 'real' services.
 Meet Redirects.
 Kind of "rewrite rules" for requests that didn't match any double.
 Here is the resp API for managing redirects:

 * `POST '/redirects', { pattern: pattern, to: uri }` Creates redirect with the following parameters: